The (non)cutting-edge of veterinary science

 The process generally takes between five and ten minutes, and the majority of patients see positive effects after three to five sessions.
 The treatment continues to relieve pain and fight inflammation for up to 24 hours after the session.

-Conditions benefited by laser therapy:
+Conditions benefited from laser therapy:

 - Hip dysplasia